Wisal-Mukhtiar/canadian-financial-data-etl/README.md

-# Bank of Canada ETL Pipeline
+# USD to CAD expense conversion ETL pipeline

 ### Overview
 This project is an ETL (extract, transform, load) pipeline for extracting data from the Bank of Canada's Valet API, performing necessary transformations, and loading the data into a MySQL database.
 It uses the petl Python module for processing the data.